Ville Lyytikäinen

-In the past Lyytikäinen coached FC Jokerit, FC Hämeenlinna and FC Honka.
+In the past Lyytikäinen coached FC Jokerit, FC Hämeenlinna in top-tier Veikkausliiga and FC Honka in second-tier Ykkönen.
 In 2005, he was sacked from Honka after only a couple of matches and moved to the coach of FC Futura in Kolmonen, the 4th highest tier and stayed in that job to the end of the season 2006.
 In Atlantis Lyytikäinen started at the beginning of season 2007.

+Later after his coaching career, Lyytikäinen worked as an agent, representing several Finnish players in many international transfers.